-After years of speculation, planning, and unforeseen delays, Universal has announced that Universal Beijing Resort will open to the public on September 20, 2021.
+After years of speculation, planning, and unforeseen delays, Universal Beijing Resort is officially open to the public!
 So what’s Universal Beijing Resort like?
 On the one hand, the contents are what you’d expect, featuring such greatest hits as The Wizarding World of Harry Potter and Minion Land (the themed area that was designed for Universal Studios Japan and will soon be exported to Universal Studios Singapore); on the other hand, however, there are a few surprises in there, including both original locations and souped-up versions of tried-and-true concepts.

 It’s worth taking just a moment to go over all these developments – not only may this foretell the possible future of the company’s very first theme-park resort, here in Orlando (as we’ve been saying for the past year-and-a-half now), but it’s also enough to get any theme-loving fan’s heart rate up.
 What could possibly be better than that?